denoland/fresh/docs/canary/examples/migration-guide.md

 ---

-We tried to keep breaking changes in Fresh 2 as minimal as possible, but some changes need to be update manually.
+We tried to keep breaking changes in Fresh 2 as minimal as possible, but some changes need to be updated manually.
 Fresh 2 comes with many quality of life [improvements](TODO) that make it easier to extend and adapt Fresh.
 We've created this upgrade guide as part of upgrading our own apps here at Deno.